JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 ## Opening the Project in IDE

-At that point we have the Gradle project that is ready to be opened in an IDE.
+At that point, we have the Gradle project that is ready to be opened in an IDE.
 IntelliJ IDEA (CLion, AppCode or AndroidStudio) will help to generate [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) scripts for our project.